 - Guests of student residents.

-Several parking spaces have been designated on campus for handicap parking.
-These spaces have been identified by signs and painted permits within each parking space.
-Motor vehicles displaying a valid handicap license plate or official placard are authorized to park in designated handicapped parking spaces.
+There are several ADA available parking spaces on campus.
+These spaces have been identified with signs or painted images on the pavement.
+Motor vehicles displaying a valid handicap license plate or official placard are authorized to park in designated ADA parking spaces.
 Placards must be displayed in plain view for identification purposes.

 Temporary Medical Permits

-WPI community members temporarily immobilized by injury or sickness may apply for a medical permit on a provisional basis through the WPI Chief of Police.
+WPI community members temporarily immobilized by injury or sickness may apply for a medical permit on a provisional basis through the Parking Team.
 Detailed information of the impairment must be noted on letterhead by the attending physician.
 Upon approval, a temporary medical permit will be issued, with a specific end date, not to exceed thirty (30) calendar days.
-Individuals who have received a temporary medical permit may park in handicap spaces through the time period designated.
-All medical permits must be displayed in plain view by hanging them on the vehicle’s rearview mirror.
+Individuals who have received a temporary medical permit may park in the accessible spaces through the time period designated.
+All medical permits must be displayed in plain view.

 In accordance with Massachusetts General Laws, Chapter 90, Section 22B, anyone who abandons a motor vehicle—registered or unregistered—upon any public or private way or upon any property other than his own without the permission of the owner or lessee of said property, shall be fined $250 for the first such abandonment and $500 for each such abandonment thereafter.
 A conviction of a violation of this section shall be reported forthwith by the court to the registrar, who may revoke, for a period not exceeding three months, the license of the person so convicted, and if the motor vehicle is registered in his name or was last registered in his name, he shall be prohibited from registering another motor vehicle for one year, and no appeal, motion for new trial, or exceptions shall operate to stay the revocation of the license or the prohibition of registration.
 In addition thereto said person shall be liable for costs incurred by a city, town, or college in removing or disposing of such motor vehicle, including, but not limited to, towing, storage, processing, and disposal charges.